Xilinx/video-sdk/docs/include/ffmpeg/video_xcode.rst

 .. _tuning-encoder-options:

-Tuning Visual Quality of Encoded Video
+Tuning Video Quality of Encoded Video
 ======================================
 The quality of encoded video depends on various factors.
 It is primarily a function of target bit rate and type of video content.
-However, there are some encoder parameters which can be used to adjust the video quality in the Alveo U30 card.
+However, there are some encoder parameters which can be used to adjust the video quality.

-The sections below describe the major FFmpeg options impacting visual quality.
+The sections below describe the major FFmpeg options impacting video quality.
 Various examples illustrating the effect of these settings can be found here: :doc:`Quality analysis examples </examples/ffmpeg/quality_analysis>`.

 .. _tuning-b-frames:

 Number of B Frames
 -------------------------
+The default number of B frames is 2, but for most streams, the optimal number of B frames is 1.
+This provides the best tradeoffs for both video quality and objective quality use cases.
 The number of B frames can be adjusted according to the amount of motion in the video content.
+Generally, more B-frames helps compression, but hurts very high motion scenes.
+Xilinx recommends the following B frames settings:

-Xilinx suggests setting B frames to 2 for static scenes, slow to medium motion, talking head, or video conferencing type content and 1 for gaming and fast motion content.
+- :option:`-bf` 2 for static or slow moving scenes, talking heads, or video conferencing type of content
+- :option:`-bf` 1 for all other content, including gaming and fast motion streams.

 To change B frames, use the :option:`-bf` option on the FFmpeg command line.
 Valid values are 0 to 4, default is 2.